bitwalker/distillery/docs/tooling/cli.md

 Distillery provides the following Mix tasks:

-  * `release.init` - for initializing Distillery within a new project
+  * `distillery.init` - for initializing Distillery within a new project
-  * `release` - for building releases
+  * `distillery.release` - for building releases
-  * `release.clean` - for cleaning up generated release artifacts
+  * `distillery.release.clean` - for cleaning up generated release artifacts
-  * `release.gen.appup` - for generating appups to use in upgrade releases
+  * `distillery.gen.appup` - for generating appups to use in upgrade releases

 For more information about these commands and their usage: